amousavigourabi/reflex/README.md

-# Reflex
+# RefleJ

-Java reflection library.
+Convenient Java reflection abstractions and utilities to handle the unsafe work for you.